britzky/britzky/README.md

 I'm a software engineer who is passionate about creating efficient, user-friendly, and scalable applications.
 I have a unique background in the restaurant industry, where I developed strong problem-solving, communication, and time-management skills.
 However, I decided to pivot my career and pursue my passion for technology.

-Recently, I made the decision to transition into the tech industry, and I haven't looked back since.
-I completed my associate's degree in culinary arts, which taught me the importance of attention to detail, precision, and creativity, skills that translate well to software engineering.
+Previously, I completed my associate's degree in culinary arts, which taught me the importance of attention to detail, precision, and creativity, skills that translate well to software engineering.

 Not long ago, I completed the Microsoft AZ-900 certificate, which gave me a solid foundation in cloud computing and the Azure ecosystem.
 Moreover, I'm graduating from Coding Temple in about a month, where I have gained hands-on experience in full-stack web development, including Flask, React, and PostgreSQL.